Quick Summary

 • Excellent documentation about different scenarios.

-• Makes the product more testable.
+• It makes the product more testable.

 Cons of Using BLoC